Vancouver New Homes and Properties Under Construction

 E-mail: ssteam3000@gmail.com

-Click the first 2 links below to view the MLS® listings of Vancouver New Homes and Properties Under Construction, constantly updated every 1-2 hours.
+Click the links below to view the MLS® listings of Vancouver New Homes and Properties Under Construction, constantly updated every 1-2 hours.
 Play with the searches.
 Sort the listings by clicking the description at the top of each column.
 Click on the SOLD properties to see their actual selling price.
 Click on each property address link to view the complete MLS® information for each property, the way we see it as REALTORS®.
 Open the tabs on the top of each listing to view the cool “Location” feature with Street and Bird’s Eye Views too.
 Enjoy the full-size Photo Gallery and Multimedia, when available.
 Don’t forget to check the Mortgage Calculator with required monthly payments, based on the asking price of each property.
 Check the Buyer’s Qualifier to find out if you can qualify for the monthly payments, based on your annual income.

-If you are interested in having access to all links, please click on the “VIP Insider Access Registration” button to fill and submit the request form.
+If you are interested in having access to all listings, please click on the “VIP Insider Access Registration” button to fill and submit the request form.
 In the “Notes” box, include the code “new”.
 If you have any specific requests, type them in the “Notes” box as well.
 The provided information is at no cost and obligation-free.
 This is not a subscription to a mailing list or a newsletter.
 It will grant you access to MLS® information shared with other

 Alternatively, you can send us a text message or SMS to 604-202-1412 with your name, phone number and email address and a code “new”